PAlexUtad/PAlexUtad/README.md

 After graduating, I worked as an IT consultant in private banking, where I helped bridge technical and business needs.

-Currently, I’m studying **game programming at U-TAD in Madrid**, learning advanced C++ and Unreal Engine systems while immersing myself in Spanish and collaborative game dev culture.
+I have also studied **game programming at U-TAD in Madrid**, learning advanced C++ and Unreal Engine systems while immersing myself in Spanish and collaborative game dev culture.

 I’m entirely **self-taught in 3D modeling, texturing, VFX, and digital art**.
 Whether it’s building gameplay prototypes or stylizing a character rig, I love crafting every layer of a game from scratch.